Policies and Resources

 The Bloustein School takes Rutgers University and school student policies, procedures and resources seriously.
-They help contribute to a more efficient, effective, equitable and safe learning environment for it’s community.
+They help contribute to a more efficient, effective, equitable and safe learning environment for its community.
 Below please find a sampling of areas that are frequently inquired about.
 For a comprehensive list of student policies, please see the school’s online catalog.

 All students should explore green alternatives in their commute to the school.
 The Bloustein School has bicycle racks available for student use located by the front and back entrances of the building, as well as in the covered deck below.
 Please provide your own bicycle locks.

 For undergraduate students, support is provided through a comprehensive and thorough set of capstone professional practice courses on “Internship” and “Leadership” which hold weekly/biweekly seminars covering many career development oriented topics.
 Resume, cover letter, LinkedIn, project management, internship/employment search are among some of those covered.
-In addition to the instruction provided at the Bloustein School, students should also consult with the Rutgers University Career Services for information on reviewing interview techniques, other job opportunities and various employment support services.
+In addition to the instruction provided at the Bloustein School, students should also consult with the Rutgers Career Exploration and Success for information on reviewing interview techniques, other job opportunities and various employment support services.
 Individual counseling is also available to both students and alumni.

 All Rutgers University students are required to create a NetID and password for use during their time as a student.
-Your NetID will allow you to log into course sites on Sakai, Blackboard or eCollege, see your final grades, obtain your transcript, register for additional courses, use computing facilities and access library materials from home.
+Your NetID will allow you to log into course sites on Canvas, Blackboard or eCollege, see your final grades, obtain your transcript, register for additional courses, use computing facilities and access library materials from home.

 While setting up your NetID, you will be asked if you want to use a Rutgers email address.
 If you normally use a different address, you should type in your preferred email address where you currently read your mail.
 You can always change your email address later in your preferences.